 Under state law, the maximum speed on Texas roadways is generally 70 mph, but the Texas Transportation Commission may set a speed limit of 75, 80, or even 85 mph if that speed is determined to be safe and reasonable after an engineering study, according to Texas Department of Transportation.

 With such high-speed limits, Texans aren’t afraid to put the pedal to the metal – and hundreds of drivers are ticketed each year for speeding.
-In 2017, the fastest ticketed driver — a motorcyclist — was clocked going 181mph in a 75mph zone through Coryell County which raises an interesting question: Can Texans’ lead foot land them behind bars?
+In 2018, the fastest ticketed motorist was the driver of a 2003 Porsche 911 who was stopped for doing 166 mph in a 75 mph zone on I-40 in rural Carson County which raises an interesting question: Can Texans’ lead foot land them behind bars?

 The short answer: You can’t be arrested for “speeding,” but there are other offenses a driver could be charged with stemming from excessive speed.
 Speeding, itself, is one of three traffic offenses in Texas for which arrest in not permitted.
 Instead, officers make arrests for racing on a highway and reckless driving.